 Unfortunately, the stencil was messy because the original print has a fuzzy design.
 My first try looked like this:

+I really love the print, but when I comes to stenciling, I think you need something with cleaner lines.
 I found this trellis stencil online.
 This time, I just cut out the stencil and made a pencil outline on the drawer, which I filled in with blue paint.

 Cost: $0!